Dramamine For Dogs: Everything You Need To Know

 Always make sure that you keep the bottle of medication out of your pet's reach and behind a cabinet door.

-Overdosing on Dramamine forms that contain meclizine will usually only result in increased sedation or hyperactivity, but extreme amounts could cause your dog to hallucinate, have seizures, urinary retention, or an increased heart rate.
+Overdosing on Dramamine forms that contain meclizine will usually result in increased sedation or hyperactivity, but extreme amounts could cause your dog to hallucinate, have seizures, urinary retention, or an increased heart rate.

 Always monitor your dog's condition when giving them any kind of medication.
 Make sure that you are aware of the side effects of taking the prescription that they are on, watch for signs of a worsening condition, and if you notice that they are exhibiting signs of an overdose, get help as soon as you can.
 The faster it is taken care of, the better your dog's chances of recovering.